— Topics —

 (1) You will lose a little weight through caloric restriction or exercising, etc.

-(2) When you eat less (especially with an unbalanced diet), and you feel hungry for an extended period of time, you tend to starve your gut, and your base weight may go up without you realizing it.
+(2) When you eat less (especially with an unbalanced diet), and you feel hungry for an extended period of time, you tend to starve your gut, and your set-point for body weight may go up without you realizing it.

 (3) Later, when you start eating as you did before dieting, your weight will be higher than before.